 I was hired to be the photographer at Gymnastikkabalen.
-A gymnastic show organized by Gymnastikefterskolen Stevns and Sorø Gymanstikefterskole.
+A gymnastic show organized by Gymnastikefterskolen Stevns and Sorø Gymnastikefterskole.
 During the afternoon there were several different types of shows; Team gymnastics, dance, parkour, power tumbling, acrobatics etc. A wide variety and a lot of challenges for a photographer.
 I have not photographed such an event before, but I anticipated some of the challenges as being;

 - Generally bad lightning condition that changes with spot light, follow light and colored light.